Granddave/site/content/posts/dns-migration-to-cloudflare.md

     - Password: DDNS Token from previous step
     - Description: Something nice such as *Cloudflare - DDNS Home*
 3. To save, scroll down and click *Save & Force Update*
-4. If everything went well, you should now see a green check mark and an IP under "Cached IP"
+4. If everything went well, you should now see a green check mark and an IP under *Cached IP*
 5. As a last step, I disabled the old Namecheap clients.
 I could've just removed the old ones, but I might as well leave them for documentation sake.

 ![Dynamic DNS in pfSense](/img/dns-migration-ddns.png)